liammtech/winner-vecta-api-practice/BRIEF.md

 - Ongoing: consult stakeholders for potential future use cases, as business processes develop

 ## Process Flows
-The API bridge will need to allow the transfer of data for design projects, either from Winner to Vecta, or case-depending, from Vecta to Winner.
+The API bridge will need to allow the transfer of data for design projects from Winner to Vecta or, case-depending, from Vecta to Winner.
 The data flow depends upon the route to market/customer type.

 - Blossom Avenue/Retail =  <b>Winner -> Vecta</b>
 - Kitchen Kit Merchants/Trade = <b>Winner -> Vecta</b>